 - 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in psychometric methods (preferably both classical test theory and Rasch methods) - 3.
+Relevant experience in health impact modelling and/or other relevant quantitative epidemiological methods. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Evidence of good organizational skills, including effective time management.
+Evidence of good organizational skills, including effective time management. - 7.
+Some experience in using computer programming languages, such as R.